Innovative GETEC technology: More efficiency for the industry

 GETEC develops a procedure for the recovery of waste heat

 GETEC heat & power GmbH has now developed an innovative procedure that is based on the heat transformer principle dating back to the 1950s.
 Large portions of waste heat could be utilised and considerable energy efficiency potentials generated with this technology.
 Up to 30 TWh or more than 15 million tons of CO2 emissions can be saved with it each year.

 GETEC successfully used the procedure in a pilot plant in Staßfurt and made it market-ready.
 With this procedure, the energy of warm waste water is used to provide process steam for distillation columns.
 In so doing, approximately 50% of the waste heat was transferred from 90 °C to 120 °C. What makes this procedure so special The procedure works without the need to expend additional energy.
 This is made possible by special absorption and desorption processes, in which the released heat of condensation is used to provide steam.

 Enhancing the energy efficiency

 Several devices tailored specifically to the characteristics of the process were designed in advance with the help of mathematical models, and tested and brought to maturity in collaboration with the Otto von Guericke University.
 The operation of the pilot plant made it possible to reproduce the entire process and to successfully complete the development of the technology.
-In doing this, GETEC heat & power AG managed to refine a well-known physical process in such a way that it represents an attractive option for industrial enterprises to significantly increase their energy efficiency and hence substantially reduce the energy costs.
+In doing this, GETEC heat & power GmbH managed to refine a well-known physical process in such a way that it represents an attractive option for industrial enterprises to significantly increase their energy efficiency and hence substantially reduce the energy costs.